from £60 /night help Price for guests, Nights approx:

 Separate breakfast area with oak table and chairs.
 Beamed ceiling.
 Lovely views of Burtersett.

-Downstairs stylish bathroom, newly refitted in 2013 with bath, over the bath shower, washbasin, toilet and cupboard.
+Downstairs stylish bathroom, refitted in 2013 with bath, over the bath shower, washbasin, toilet and cupboard.
 Understairs cubby hole with washer drier.

-Upstairs:Bedroom 1 - extremely comfortable 6 foot wide "superking bed" that can be arranged as 6 foot wide double.
+Upstairs:Bedroom 1 - extremely comfortable 6 foot wide "superking bed" that can be split into twin beds if preferred.
 Wardrobe, chest of drawers, bedside chests.
 Original pitch pine floorboards.Window seat, hill views.
 Flat screen colour TV. i-pod / i-phone dock.

-Bedroom 2 - Newly updated for 2013 - double bed, period walnut chest of drawers, bedside chests, walk in wardrobe, window seat, hill views.
+Bedroom 2 - A large room, refitted in 2013 - double bed, period walnut chest of drawers, bedside chests, walk in wardrobe, window seat, beamed ceiling, hill views.
 Flat screen colour TV. i-pod / i-phone dock.

-Shower room with toilet, wash basin and separate shower cubicle with curved glass screen.
+Shower room newly refitted in 2014 with toilet, wash basin and separate shower cubicle with curved glass screen.
 Beamed ceiling.

 There is ample parking for several cars within the grounds and there is a large parking area just on the left as you turn off the lane.
 An unsurfaced track leads about 25 metres from this main parking area to the house and makes for easier unloading / packing up as you can park the car quite close to the house.

-We have owned Cubble Head for 10 years and it has been a rental cottage throughout this time.
+We have owned Cubble Head for 13 years and it has been a rental cottage throughout this time.
 We have a very high level indeed of guest satisfaction and many people return year after year to recharge their batteries.
 Please see the comments from our guest book on the cottage's own website - put 'Cubble Head' into any internet search engine and you will soon find us.
 The price is fully inclusive, there are no extras to pay at all.
 Delicious welcome pack of local goodies and a bottle of wine to get your holiday off to a good start!

 The Yorkshire Dales National Park is a very special place; a place of natural beauty and diversity, a place of grandeur, a place of tranquility and solitude.
 The landscape is characterised by upland fells and dales with a patchwork of dry stone walls and field barns.
 Throughout the area there are villages full of character, ancient churches and castles and natural features such as waterfalls and limestone caves.
 You can drive for miles on unspoilt roads enjoying magnificent views.